iggredible/Learn-Vim/ch12_search_and_substitute.md

 - `q` stops the macro recording.
 - `99@q` executes the macro ninety-nine times.
 Vim will stop the macro execution after it encounters the first error, so Vim won't actually execute the macro ninety-nine times.

-## Learning Search And Substitution The Smart Way
+## Learning Search and Substitution the Smart Way

 The ability to do search well is a necessary skill in editing.
 Mastering the search lets you to utilize the flexibility of regular expressions to search for any pattern in a file.
 Take your time to learn these.
 To get better with regular expression you need to be actively using regular expressions.
 I once read a book about regular expression without actually doing it and I forgot almost everything I read afterwards.
 Active coding is the best way to master any skill.